ethersphere/swap-swear-and-swindle/README.md

 `Swear` and `Swindle` are the contracts for the trial system of sw3.
 You can find them in the `experimental` branch.

-## Releasing

-To release a new stable version, tag the commit without the `-rcX` suffix.
-For example, to release `v0.4.0`, execute the following command: `git tag v0.4.0 && git push origin v0.4.0`.
-This will generate Golang source code for the smart contracts and publish it to the [`ethersphere/go-sw3-abi/`](https://github.com/ethersphere/go-sw3-abi/) repository.

-# Price-Oracle
+# Price-Oracle contracts

-This repo also contains the contracts and tests for the swarm price orace.
+This repo also contains the contracts and tests for the swarm S3 price oracle.

 ## Deployments